 Another reason micro-investing is useful for many people is that it’s easy to automate.
 Almost every micro-investing platform lets you add to your investments without having to manually place orders.

-One way many micro-investing apps automate your savings is by rounding up the purchases you make with your debit card.
-That means every time you make a purchase, you’re adding money to your portfolio.
+One way many micro-investing apps automate your savings is to round up the purchases you make with your debit card.
+That means every time you make a purchase, you’re adding money to your investment portfolio.
 You can also set up automatic contributions, such as $10 every week.

 3. You Can Save Small Amounts at a Time

 One of the hardest parts about investing is building up enough to get started.
-If you decide to avoid mutual funds and their high minimum investments by buying shares in ETFs, you still need to have enough money to buy a full share in that ETF.
+If you decide to avoid mutual funds and their high minimum investments by buying shares in exchange-traded funds (ETFs), you still need to have enough money to buy a full share in that ETF.

 Cons of Micro-Investing

 Although there are many noteworthy benefits to micro-investing, it’s important to be aware of its drawbacks.